 Metsä ja me - Research Project

-JUST FOOD project studies ways to transition to a climate-smart and healthy food system in a sustainable, acceptable, and just manner.
+Description: Just Food project studies ways to transition to a climate-smart and healthy food system in a sustainable, acceptable and just manner.

 Partners: Coordinated by the Finnish Environment Institute SYKE, the cross-disciplinary project consortium includes the University of Jyväskylä, E2 Research, Natural Resources Institute Finland LUKE, the National Institute for Health and Welfare THL, and the Centre for Development and Environment of the University of Bern, Switzerland.

 Funding: Strategic Research Council (SRC) of the Academy of Finland.
 Just Food is part of the six-year FOOD programme (2019–2025).

 Crisis Resilience of Employers in The Agricultural and Horticultural Sector and the Adaptation of Ukrainian Seasonal Workers to Finland